 In the context of forward-looking decision-making, the literature underscores the role of employer characteristics, particularly productivity, in shaping wage-tenure profiles.
 For instance, Postel-Vinay and Robin (2002) and Cahuc et al. (2006) introduce a sequential auction model in which workers may accept initial wage cuts to transition to higher-productivity employers, who offer steeper future wage growth.
 Since then, a growing body of research has enriched this wage-setting mechanism by incorporating additional dimensions of employer heterogeneity.
-For example, Gregory (2020) examines how variation in firms' learning environments affects workers' human capital accumulation.4 Jarosch (2023) explores how differing separation rates across jobs affect workers' choices.
+For example, Gregory (2020) examines how variation in firms' learning environments affects workers' human capital accumulation.
+Jarosch (2023) explores how differing separation rates across jobs affect workers' choices.

 This paper contributes to the literature by introducing a novel dimension of employer heterogeneity: a vectorized offer arrival rate that captures both the quality and quantity of future job offers.
 This framework provides a new lens to understand "stepping-stone employers" as a pecuniary mechanism driving transitions While the concept of "stepping-stone" is not new in the literature, there has been limited investigation into how employer-level heterogeneity in offer arrival rates affects earnings dynamics until very recently.5 For instance, Nimczik (2023) employs a data-driven approach to endogenously identify labor markets where firms vary in their ability to attract and release workers.
 Similarly, Berger et al. (2024) examine the concentration of granular markets, demonstrating how this concentration leads to heterogeneous arrival rates for workers.
 Additionally, Del Prato (2023) introduces the concept of "connectivity" as an employer attribute reflecting heterogeneity in meeting rates, approximated empirically through a firm's degree centrality within a labor flow network.
 However, he classifies connectivity as a non-pecuniary factor in transitions, disregarding job preferences.
 This paper distinguishes from existing literatures by defining stepping-stone employers through heterogeneous, vectorized offer arrival rates.
-I further link this concept to pecuniary motivations for transitions and quantify its role in shaping labor market dynamics, while accounting for both pecuniary and nonpecuniary determinants of worker mobility.